Rear-end collision involving two haul trucks on a haul road.

 Powered Haulage

-Track this category?
-Subscribe to the powered haulage fatality RSS feed — every new MSHA fatality classified as powered haulage, delivered to your reader as soon as it's filed.
+Track this?
+Subscribe to the powered haulage fatality RSS feed to get every new MSHA fatality in your reader as soon as it's filed.

 - Fatalities recorded